Vala (Blake): Appearances

-Vala originates in Vala, or The Four Zoas, which was originally named after her.
+Vala originates in the uncompleted Vala, or The Four Zoas, which was originally named after her.
 As a secondary figure in the work, she is responsible for Albion's fall.
 However, she is alluded to in the early America a Prophecy in her relationship with Orc.
-In Blake's Jerusalem The Emanation of the Giant Albion, she is transformed into a binary with Jerusalem with her representing nature and Jerusalem representing freedom.
+In Blake's Jerusalem: The Emanation of the Giant Albion, she is transformed into a binary with Jerusalem with her representing nature and Jerusalem representing freedom.
 Together, they are two wives of Albion, and they originally formed one whole known as Britannia.
 Jerusalem is Albion's Emanation, and she is made into the wife of Jesus with Vala being Albion's.